bids-standard/bids-specification/src/99-appendices/11-qmri.md

 | MPM                        |                                   | `EchoTime` (`echo`)                        | MPM-ME                                      |

 <sup>*</sup> (`entity`/`fixed`) denotes whether the OPTIONAL metadata that forms a new
-flavor of qMRI applicaiton for the respective suffix varies across files of a file colleciton (which calls for using a linking entity) or fixed.
+flavor of qMRI applicaiton for the respective suffix varies across files of a file collection (which calls for using a linking entity) or fixed.
 If former is the case, the entity is to be added to the files in that file collection.
 Note that this addition MUST be allowed by the priority levels given for that suffix in the [`entity table`](./04-entity-table.md).
 If latter (`fixed`) is the case,